-- Increase five-year graduation rates across each of our five states.
+- Increase five-year graduation rates across each of our six states.

 - Decrease annual dropout rates.